 In March 2019, Senator Tina Maharath (D - District 3) introduced new legislation on submetering, Senate Bill 86.
 This bill would provide consumers with some regulatory protections from the reselling of utility services.
+The bill is currently in the Senate Energy and Public Utilities Committee and is awaiting its first hearing.
 The Office of the Consumers’ Counsel will analyze this legislation and make recommendations for consumer protection as it goes through the legislative process.

 As regulation efforts continue, the OCC will continue to argue against overcharging for submetering services and advocate for consumer protections in submetering services.